mockk/mockk/README.md

 verify { mock getProperty "speed" }
 verify { mock setProperty "acceleration" value less(5) }
 verify { mock invoke "openDoor" withArguments listOf("left", "rear") }
 ```

 ### Property backing fields

-You can access fields backing properties via `fieldValue` and use `value` for value being set.
+You can access the backing fields via `fieldValue` and use `value` for value being set.

-Note in examples below usage of `propertyType` to specify type of `fieldValue`.
+Note: in the examples below, we use `propertyType` to specify the type of the `fieldValue`.
-This is needed because it is possible to capture type automatically only for getter.
+This is needed because it is possible to capture the type automatically for the getter.
-Use `nullablePropertyType` to specify nullable type.
+Use `nullablePropertyType` to specify a nullable type.

 ```kotlin
 val mock = spyk(MockCls(), recordPrivateCalls = true)